 New development and conversions of existing buildings and structures, including the winding house, should protect and enhance the setting of the heritage assets on the site.
-Schemes will be required to demonstrate, via a heritage statement how their height, form, scale, and materials have been chosen to complement the industrial heritage of the area and in particular the landmark structure of the headstocks and winding houses which are a dominant feature in the surrounding low-lying landscape.
+Schemes will be required to demonstrate, how their height, form, scale, and materials have been chosen to complement the industrial heritage of the area and in particular the landmark structure of the headstocks and winding houses which are a dominant feature in the surrounding low-lying landscape.